20 Oct

 or

-sh cldeploy -k [For IP based license]
+sh cldeploy -k Activation_Key [For key based license]

 Then reboot the server: